Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

-For all datasets in this setting, we select 30 clients in each round, with one of them being the attacker.
-Each client trains the model with their own local data for 5 epochs with batch size 20.
-The client learning rate is set to 0.1 for EMNIST and CIFAR10 and 6.0 for Reddit-comments.
+We select 1\%, 10\%, 0.02\%, \ndss{and 0.015\%} of participants on every round for EMNIST, CIFAR10, Reddit-comments, \ndss{and Sentiment140}, respectively (one of them is the attacker).
+Each client trains the model with their local data for 5 epochs with batch size 20.
+The client learning rate is set to 0.1 for EMNIST and CIFAR10, 6.0 for Reddit-comments, \ndss{and 0.3 for Sentiment140}.
 We use a server learning rate of 1 and run the experiments for 300 rounds.
 Values are averaged over 5 runs.

-\item {\bf\em Setting 2:} We consider an increasing fraction of malicious participants, aiming to show how effective defenses are against varying numbers of attackers.
+\descrit{Setting 2:} We consider an increasing fraction of malicious participants, aiming to show how effective defenses are against varying numbers of attackers.
 For EMNIST, we consider a total of 100 clients.
-Each client receives 2,400 images, and an attacker performs a single-pixel attack. \edit{For CIFAR10 and Reddit-comments, the number of participants is like in Setting 1.
-In each round, the server selects all clients (i.e., the fraction of the number of users selected is 1) in EMNIST and CIFAR10 datasets, and 100 in Reddit-comments.} We experiment by varying the percentages of attackers.
+Each client receives 2,400 images, and an attacker performs a single-pixel attack.
+For CIFAR10, Reddit-comments, and Sentiment140, the number of participants is like in Setting 1.
+In each round, the server selects all clients (i.e., the fraction of the number of users selected is 1) in EMNIST and CIFAR10 datasets, \ndss{and 100 in Reddit-comments and Sentiment140}.
+We experiment by varying the percentages of attackers.
 We run our experiments for 300 rounds, and results values are averaged over 5 runs.